1 Starting with Excel

 Open the file.

-1.6 Saving Workbook
+1.6 Saving a Workbook

-- File > Save.
+- File > Save

-- Quick Access Toolbar > button Save.
+- Quick Access Toolbar > Save button

 Task 1.4